 When Outlook discovers the availability of MAPI over HTTP the change will occur the next time Outlook is restarted.
-The Outlook client will continue to use RPC until the it is closed.
-This is great for the end user.
-By continuing to use RPC means user won’t receive any disruptive dialog boxes regarding admin changes.
+The Outlook client will continue to use RPC until it is closed.
+This is great for the end-user.
+By continuing to use RPC means the user won’t receive any disruptive dialog boxes regarding admin changes.

 Previously, MAPI over HTTP was only available to users running Outlook 2013 SP1.
 In April Microsoft extended this support to Outlook 2010.
 But what does this mean for 2007 users?

 Unfortunately, this means the end of Outlook 2007.
 Similarly, how Exchange 2013 dropped support for Outlook 2003, 2016 will drop support for 2007.
 Outlook for Mac 2008 also hit the chopping block.

 - Outlook 2010 with SP2 (& KB2956191 / KB2965295)

 But this isn’t the only change in requirements.